• Skip to primary navigation

 Again, it’s certainly not an exhaustive list, but it’s hard to imagine any other critical sounds that a deaf person might need to hear.
 Apple’s done a great job of hitting all the most important sounds, making the feature a great addition to the platform.

-For those running iOS 14, enabling Sound Recognition is a cinch.
+For those running iOS 14 or above, enabling Sound Recognition is a cinch.
 First, open the Settings app, then tap on Accessibility.
 From there, scroll down a bit until you see Sound Recognition and tap it.

 On the next screen, tap the switch to turn Sound Recognition on.